While many Americans dream of homeownership, it often begins with seeking a substantial mortgage.

-First, lets learn the basics.
+First, let's learn the basics.
 Broadly, the mortgage process involves:

-With the help of mortgage brokers or lenders, home buyers fills in a Uniform Residential Loan Application, which specifies the following pieces of information required for reviewing the mortgage application: the type of mortgage, terms of loan, property information, purpose of loan, borrower/co-borrower information, employment information, monthly income and combined housing expense information, assets & liabilities; details of transactions; and certain required and optional disclosures.
+With the help of mortgage brokers or lenders, home buyers fills in a standardized loan application, the Uniform Residential Loan Application, which specifies the following pieces of information required for reviewing the mortgage application: the type of mortgage, terms of loan, property information, purpose of loan, borrower/co-borrower information, employment information, monthly income and combined housing expense information, assets & liabilities; details of transactions; and certain required and optional disclosures.
 Once the loan application is received by the lender, the subsequent steps in the process outlined above ensues.

 If any element of the loan application was inadequately filled, the lender may ask clarifying questions to complete all the required fields in the mortgage application.